Vicksburg’s Untold Stories

 A Path Toward Equality

-Welcome to the story behind the signs.You are standing on the site of what was once Kuhn Memorial Hospital — a place where Black Mississippians sought care in an unequal system.
-For decades, this hospital was both a refuge and a reminder of segregation.
-When it closed...
+Welcome to the story behind the signs.You are standing on the site of what was once Kuhn Memorial Hospital — a place where Black and White Mississippians received care in a deeply unequal system.
+For decades, this hospital was both a refuge and a reminder of...

 read more